-The stalls as normal where a mishmash of culture, fashion, entertainment and food stalls.
+The stalls Hyper Japan 2013 where as normal a mishmash of culture, fashion, entertainment and food stalls.

 I’ll take some time highlighting the stalls I saw and took note of,

 The first culture stall I bumped into was JP-Books, I love this stall and I have actually visited the shop which runs the stall, I even have a stamp card,

 on the same aisle as JP-Books you had one of the many tour shops and Japan Foundation London, this company places itself as the only institution that helps with cultural exchanges, meaning it helps spread Japanese culture across the world, however they were also promoting a lot of Japanese online studying sites to help those of us wanting to learn Japanese find free resources to allow us to do so.

 Websites where you can learn are: